zinosama/delay_henka/README.md

 ```bash
 $ bundle
 ```

+## Development
+To install this gem onto your local machine, run `bundle exec rake install`.
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+Note that a mock AR class - `Foo` - is created dynamically in rails_helper.rb for testing.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).